 Vacuum natural wicker regularly, using a brush attachment to remove dust from the crevices.
 If it is heavily soiled and vacuuming is not enough, spot-clean the wicker with a solution of mild dish detergent and warm water, using a sponge or an old toothbrush.
 Rinse with a clean, damp sponge or rag.
 Allow the furniture to dry completely before using it.
 Never sit on damp wicker furniture because putting any weight on it could cause it to sag.
 Also, failing to let the material dry completely can promote mildew growth.

 Cleaning Resin Wicker Furniture

 You can use the same cleaning methods for natural wicker on resin wicker, vacuuming with a brush attachment and spot-cleaning with a sponge or toothbrush, dish soap, and water.
-But if your resin wicker gets really dirty, or it's full of dust after the off season, you can give it a deep cleaning by hosing it down.
-If necessary, rinse it with a hose, then scrub it with soft brush and soapy water, then rinse again with the hose.
+But if your resin wicker gets really dirty, or it's full of dust after the offseason, you can give it a deep cleaning by hosing it down.
+If necessary, rinse it with a hose, then scrub it with a soft brush and soapy water, then rinse again with the hose.
 Let with wicker dry thoroughly before using the furniture.

 Caring for Wicker Furniture

 The best way to care for both natural and resin wicker patio furniture is to keep it clean and dry.
 Vacuum it periodically with a brush attachment to remove dust and pollen, as needed.
 Keeping wicker clean extends its life because dust and other organic material can easily collect in the crevices of the weave and cause mildew, which leads to a breakdown of fiber and eventual decay (of natural wicker).
 For the same reason, it's also important to clean up spills and stains as quickly as possible.